-An instruments issued by a Company are classified as either financial liabilities or as equity in accordance with the substance of the contractual arrangements and the definitions of a financial liability and an equity instrument.
+An instruments issued by a Company are classified as either financial liabilities or as equity in accordance with the substance of the contractual arrangements and the definitions of a financial liability and an equity instrument the purchase, sale, issue or cancellation of the Company's own equity instruments.
+Dividend paid on equity instruments are directly reduced from equity.